maiquynhtruong/compilers/README.md

-# compiler-stuff
+# compilers
 Final Project for Compiler Design class in Spring 2018.
 The class project is to build a simple recursive decent (LL(1)) compiler by hand (not using compiler construction tools such as flex or antlr).
+The file `projectDescription.pdf` gives more details about the project.

 This compiler compiles a made-up language.
 The file `projectLanguageDescription.pdf` in the root folder specifies the grammar and semantics of the language.